 Damon Braces Damon braces are an orthodontic treatment choice that was developed somewhat recently, representing a self-ligating system that utilizes specialized brackets or clips in conjunction with an archwire to adjust the position of the teeth.

 Lingual Braces While not recommended for patients with a deep overbite, lingual braces help provide a conspicuous way for folks who don't want visible braces to wear them, with the brackets adhered to the internal sides of the teeth closest to the tongue.

 Invisalign Aligners® and Clear Aligners While clear aligners are not recommended for patients with a deep overbite since the system does not address jaw irregularities, they can be an ideal option for others.
 The Invisalign treatment plan involves first performing a smile assessment, wherein Invisalign® presents several questions to help candidates learn if they are a good fit for the clear aligners.

 Orthognathic Surgery For those with a severe overbite, corrective orthognathic surgery is an option that can fix a plethora of misalignment issues with the teeth and jaw positioning.
 An expert oral and maxillofacial surgeon (OMS) can help with these types of advanced surgical needs.
 Treatment is often combined with braces both before and after surgery for optimal results.

-All in all, developing good dental care habits is essential when it comes to preventing problems such as gum disease or tooth loss - as well as correcting misalignments, when the patient is conscientious enough to follow through with regular dental checkups.
-Whether crooked teeth are the result of injuries, bad habits or hereditary reasons, your best bet is to have a dental professional examine your specific situation in order to recommend the best course of action.
+All in all, developing good dental care habits is essential when it comes to preventing problems such as gum disease or tooth loss - as well as correcting misalignments when the patient is conscientious enough to follow through with regular dental checkups.
+Whether crooked teeth are the result of injuries, bad habits or hereditary reasons, your best bet is to have a dental professional examine your specific situation to recommend the best course of action.

 List of Sources